ksu-cs-textbooks/cis527/content/4-directory-services/03-assignment.md

 Install OpenLDAP on your Ubuntu VM labelled **SERVER**.
 Follow the steps and configuration details below:

 1. First, set a static IP address on your Ubuntu VM labelled **SERVER**, if it does not have one already.
 Use the IP address ending in `41` that was reserved for this use in Lab 3.
 For the static DNS entries, you should use one of the options discussed in Lab 3.
+2. If you haven't already, make a **snapshot** of this VM that you can restore if you run into issues setting up an OpenLDAP server.
 2. Set up and configure an OpenLDAP server, following the first part of the instructions in the guide linked in the resources section below.
    * **Domain Name:** `ldap.cis527<your eID>.cs.ksu.edu` (example: `ldap.cis527russfeld.cs.ksu.edu`)
    * **Base DN:** `dc=ldap,dc=cis527<your eID>,dc=cs,dc=ksu,dc=edu` (example: `dc=ldap,dc=cis527russfeld,dc=cs,dc=ksu,dc=edu`)